 You can use your credit cards to save money.
 Here are some money-saving credit card hacks to keep in mind:

-Evan Sutherland, co-founder of Budgeting Couple, notes that by putting your credit cards on autopay your statement balance will be paid off in full automatically every month.
+Evan Sutherland, the co-founder of Budgeting Couple, notes that by putting your credit cards on autopay your statement balance will be paid off in full automatically every month.
 This simple hack will force you to use your cards wisely and not charge more than you have available.
 It will also keep you from losing money by paying credit card interest or getting hit with late fees if you forget to make a payment.

 If you’re too nervous to put credit card bills on autopay, at least make sure you set reminders at least to make sure you don’t miss a payment.
 Missing a credit card payment not only means you pay more, but it can make your credit score drop if you’re more than 30 days late paying your credit card bill.

-R.J.
-Weiss, a Certified Financial Planner and founder of The Ways to Wealth, explains that balance transfers can be a godsend when you have a troubling amount of credit card debt.
+RJ Weiss explains that balance transfers can be a godsend when you have a troubling amount of credit card debt.
 Doing a balance transfer from a higher interest rate credit card to one with a 0% promotional offer can save you lots of money and help you knock out your credit card debt more quickly.